China seeks food security with $43 billion bid for Syngenta

 (1 Swiss franc = $0.9824)

-(Additional reporting by Michael Shields, Freya Berry, Lisa Jucca, Lawrence White, Elzio Barreto, Aizhu Chen, Oliver Hirt and Gavin Maguire)
+(Additional reporting by Michael Shields, Freya Berry, Lisa Jucca, Lawrence White, Elzio Barreto, Aizhu Chen, Oliver Hirt and Gavin Maguire; Writing by Alexander Smith; Editing by Ian Geoghegan and Keith Weir)

-Honeywell International Inc launched a $100 million investment fund on Wednesday that will focus on technology startups.

-Private equity (PE) firm TPG Global LLC is nearing a deal to buy regional broadband operator WaveDivision Holdings LLC for more than $2 billion, including debt, people familiar with the matter said on Wednesday.